vendia/examples/share/data-modeling/domain-driven-design/pattern2/README.md

 ## What did you learn?

 1. How to model two Bounded Contexts in the same Uni?
-2. How to create a Read-Only Node using a single Uni for second party?
+2. How to create a read-only node using a single Uni for the second party?
 3. How to link two entities together using a single customer identity?
-4. How to execute two entities together in a single transaction?
+4. How to transact on two co-related properties in two different two entities together in a single transaction?

 ## What's next?
 Time to practise Pattern 3 now.